top of page

 Tomato is also a great base to use if you want to add layers of flavor without making it too spicy or sour.

-Tomato can also help thin out your hot sauce if needed as well.
 You can use canned tomato puree, but we always recommend using fresh tomatoes whenever possible.
 Roasted tomatoes can also be used as an additional ingredient for hot sauces that use other types of bases.

 A well-known and popular tomato-based hot sauce for reference is Sriracha.